Entry conditions and visas

 The visa application (2 copies) must be accompanied by the following documents:

-supporting documents associated with the purpose of the journey:
+Supporting documents associated with the purpose of the journey:

-- official letter of invitation;
+- an official letter of invitation for a business visit;

-- a hotel reservation;
+- a hotel booking;

 - return airline ticket;